DhanushNehru/Python-Scripts/README.md

 Create a star pattern pyramid

 ## Script 13 - File Encryption Decryption
-Encrypt the given file using AES algorithm and decrypt it automatically
+Encrypt the given file using AES algorithm and decrypt it automatically. fileEncryptDecrypt.py

 | Script                       | Link                                                                                       | Description                                                                       |